romeerez/orchid-orm/docs/src/guide/advanced-queries.md

   // set select alias
   as?: string;

-  // Expression can be a table column name or db.table.raw() partitionBy?: Expression | Expression[];
+  // Expression can be a table column name or db.table.sql partitionBy?: Expression | Expression[];

   order?: